-SPOKANE, WA--(Marketwire - Dec 26, 2012) - Avista (NYSE: AVA) received approval today from the Washington Utilities and Transportation Commission (UTC) on the multi-party settlement agreement that was filed with the UTC on October 19, 2012, concluding the company's electric and natural gas rate request filed on April 2, 2012.
-New rates will take effect on Jan.
-1, 2013 and Jan.
-1, 2014.
-The approved rates provide for an authorized return on equity of 9.8% and an equity ratio of 47%.
+SPOKANE, WA--(Marketwire - Dec 16, 2011) - Avista (NYSE: AVA) received approval today from the Washington Utilities and Transportation Commission (UTC) on the multi-party settlement agreement, concluding the company's electric and natural gas rate requests in Washington.
+New customer rates will be effective Jan.
+1, 2012.
+Avista made the requests to the UTC on May 16, 2011, followed by a multi-party settlement agreement on Sept.
+30, 2011.

-As a result of the UTC approval, funding available for Avista's Low Income Rate Assistance Program (LIRAP) will increase by $176,000 in 2013 and $131,000 in 2014.
-In total, 2013 funding available for the LIRAP program will be approximately $3.8 million for electric customers and approximately $1.8 million for natural gas customers.
-In 2014 the funding level for electric customers will be approximately $3.9 million and for natural gas customers approximately $1.9 million.
+Additional annual funding of $550,000 in direct energy bill payment assistance for limited income and senior customers will be available as a result of the UTC approval.
+The increase includes $370,000 in new funding for Avista's Low Income Rate Assistance Program (LIRAP), plus $180,000 in reallocated funds from the utility's conservation education program.
+In total, annual funding available for the LIRAP program to assist qualifying customers would be approximately $3.6 million for electric customers and approximately $1.8 million for natural gas customers.
 The LIRAP program is funded through a separate tariff.

 Avista Corp. is an energy company involved in the production, transmission and distribution of energy as well as other energy-related businesses.
-Avista Utilities is our operating division that provides electric service to 361,000 customers and natural gas to 320,000 customers.
+Avista Utilities is our operating division that provides electric service to 357,000 customers and natural gas to 317,000 customers.
 Our service territory covers 30,000 square miles in eastern Washington, northern Idaho and parts of southern and eastern Oregon, with a population of 1.5 million.
-Avista's primary, non-utility subsidiary is Ecova, an energy and sustainability management company with over 700 expense management customers, representing more than 600,000 sites.
+Avista's primary, non-regulated subsidiary is Ecova, an energy and sustainability management company with more than 500 multi-site commercial and utility customers, representing more than 450,000 sites.
 Our stock is traded under the ticker symbol "AVA."
 For more information about Avista, please visit www.avistacorp.com.